googleapis/google-cloudevents-python/scripts/README.md

 files from a Github repository and generate Python libraries for each type of event defined there.

+Before running the generator, create a virtual Python environment (recommended) and install the libraries it needs with:

+    pip install -r requirements.txt

+You will also need an Internet connection as the generator fetches the event definitions from Github.

 ## Code generator usage: python generate-from-proto.py *[arguments]*

 Arguments are: